 -Discontinuing aggressive and unhelpful medical treatment

 -Voluntarily Stopping Eating and Drinking (VSED)

 -Oregon Death With Dignity Act

-Patients should make these difficult decisions in consultation with their families and physicians.
-We do our best to support any legal end-of-life choices made by patients.
+People should make these difficult decisions in consultation with their families and physicians.
+We do our best to support any legal end-of-life choices.

 The Oregon Death With Dignity Act (also see FAQ) was passed in 1997 and upheld by the US Supreme Court in 2006.
 It gives people the right to end their lives through voluntary self-administration of lethal medications prescribed by a physician.
 The previous residency requirement was ended in 2022 as the result of a court case.